bepass-org/bepass/README.md

 ## Usage

-In order to deploy this project, you should first find a "DOH" or "SDNS" link that works on your ISP, then edit config.json and fill the "RemoteDNSAddr" field with the dns link that you found!
+In order to deploy this project, you should first find a "DOH" or "SDNS" link that works on your ISP, then edit config.json and fill the "RemoteDNSAddr" field with the DNS link that you found!
 \
 \
 For example, the following configuration will most likely work on IR-MCI: